Understanding Your Cycle, and the Signs Something Is Off

 Chronic stress (including under-eating and over-exercising): High cortisol suppresses the hypothalamus, which controls your reproductive hormones.
 Over time, this can stop ovulation altogether.

-Blood sugar imbalances: Insulin resistance contributes to estrogen dominance, worsens PMS, disrupts ovulation, and can trigger hormonal acne.
+Blood sugar imbalances: Insulin resistance contributes to oestrogen dominance, worsens PMS, disrupts ovulation, and can trigger hormonal acne.

 Nutrient deficiencies: Low magnesium, B vitamins, iron, zinc, or amino acids can impair hormone production and metabolism.

 Poor gut health: Your gut bacteria (specifically the oestrobolome) help metabolise and eliminate oestrogen.
-If your gut is imbalanced, oestrogen can recirculate, leading to oestrogen dominance.
+If your gut is imbalanced or struggling, oestrogen can recirculate, leading to oestrogen dominance.

-Environmental toxins: Xenoestrogens from plastics, personal care products, and cleaning products mimic estrogen in your body and disrupt hormone balance.
+Environmental toxins: Xenoestrogens from plastics, personal care products, and cleaning products mimic oestrogen in your body and disrupt hormone balance.

 Underlying conditions: PCOS, endometriosis, thyroid dysfunction, or autoimmune conditions can all significantly impact your cycle.

-If you're seeking clarity about what's driving your symptoms, functional medicine testing can assess gut health, nutrient status, hormone levels, and stress markers.
+If you're seeking clarity about what's driving your symptoms and any underlying medical conditions have been ruled out, functional medicine testing can assess gut health, nutrient status, hormone levels, and stress markers.
 Once you understand your baseline, you can build targeted nutrition and lifestyle strategies that actually work for your body.

 When to Seek Support

-If your period is consistently irregular, painful, heavy, or causing significant emotional or physical disruption, don't wait.
+If your period is consistently irregular, painful, heavy, or causing significant emotional or physical disruption, don't wait or accept this as “just being part of being a woman”.
 Speak to your GP and ask for a gynaecology referral for investigation.

-You can also work with a qualified nutritional therapist or women's health specialist who can support hormone balance through nutrition and lifestyle interventions—particularly if:
+You can also work with a qualified nutritional therapist or women's health specialist who can support your cycle health through nutrition and lifestyle interventions, particularly if:

-• You've been dismissed by your GP and need someone who will actually listen
+You've been dismissed by your GP and need someone who will listen and help you advocate for yourself

-In a world that trains women to override their symptoms and push through, paying attention to your cycle is both an act of rebellion and an act of responsibility.
+In a world that trains women to override their symptoms and push through, paying attention to your cycle is both an act of rebellion and an act of both personal responsibility and care.

 Consider booking a free discovery call to assess to talk through your current hormonal health and how I can help.